If you’re curious about the foods chickens can eat – and those they can’t – you’ve come to the right place!

 As you can see, there are tons of foods that chickens can eat and very few that they cannot.
 Feel free to get creative in your approach – not only is it fun to give your chickens tasty treats, but it can help cut down on your feed bill, too.

-Just remember to make a good, balanced feed that’s formulated specifically to your girls the main source of nutrition – everything else is just a bonus!
+Just remember to make a good, balanced feed that’s formulated specifically for your girls the main source of nutrition – everything else is just a bonus!

 Although I teach high school English by day, I’m also the proud co-owner of a small, twenty-two acre property in New York (my second job and favorite pastime).
 We raise chickens, pigs, bees, and vegetables on our “homestead” and are proud to call our little slice of heaven home!
 When I’m not wrangling chickens or harvesting massive quantities of zucchini, I enjoy writing about common homesteading topics and other subjects.